 This procedure has been adapted from this video found on YouTube: Debian 9 | Installation mit Btrfs Subvolumes (Debian Wochen) by YouTube user “unicks.eu”.
 This video is in German but you don’t need to understand the language to follow the steps on screen.
 This tutorial aims to expand on the content of the video by approaching it from the perspective of wanting encrypted partitions and it also provides an English-language reference to the content of the video.

-After downloading the image and putting it on a CD/DVD/USB, boot this image and
+After downloading a Debian installation image and putting it on a CD/DVD/USB, boot it and choose

 Advanced options > Expert install (or

 Run through the installation as normal until you reach the section on partitioning: